 - Subtitle — optional clarifying text below the question.

-- Placeholder — hint text inside text inputs.
+- Placeholder Text — hint text inside text inputs.

-- Required — if toggled on, the visitor cannot submit without answering this field.
+- Required Field — if switched on, the visitor cannot submit without answering.

 4. Add a thank-you message

 The last step is a thank-you message shown after the form is submitted.
-Edit the heading and body to confirm receipt and set expectations (e.g. "We'll get back to you within 24 hours").
+Edit it to confirm receipt and set expectations — for example "We'll get back to you within 24 hours".
+This step always stays last and cannot be deleted.

 5. Save and use your form